davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 results faster.

 In short, share your mental functions to get help from others in fixing them.
-Others are motivated to fix your mental functions for the same reason you're motivated to fix theirs; so you have a single source of correct (or at least consistent) notes only one person needs to maintain.
+Others are motivated to fix your mental functions for the same reason you're motivated to fix theirs; so we all have a single source of correct (or at least consistent) notes.
 You want to make incremental comments on other people's work (in separate repos, if need be) for the same reason that you don't want to maintain your own FasterRCNN implementation; because publishing lets you avoid maintaining the notes/code yourself.
-Learn code (and notes) that you can use at any job;
-open source code is also often written by smart people.

 See comments on privatization vs. open-sourcing in [Open-source software][oss].
 You want to "open-source" your thoughts to reduce the maintenance burden associated with them (e.g. organizing